DataDog/documentation/content/en/agent/logs/advanced_log_collection.md

 ## Multi-line aggregation

-If your logs are not sent in JSON and you want to aggregate several lines into one single entry, configure the Datadog Agent to detect a new log using a specific regex pattern instead of having one log per line.
-This is accomplished by using the `log_processing_rules` parameter in your configuration file with the **multi_line** `type` which aggregates all lines into one single entry until the given pattern is detected again.
+If your logs are not sent in JSON and you want to aggregate several lines into a single entry, configure the Datadog Agent to detect a new log using a specific regex pattern instead of having one log per line.
+This is accomplished by using the `log_processing_rules` parameter in your configuration file with the **multi_line** `type` which aggregates all lines into a single entry until the given pattern is detected again.

 For example, every Java log line starts with a timestamp in `yyyy-dd-mm` format.
 These lines include a stack trace that can be sent as two logs: